 If the result occurs in a source file that is nested within (for example) a compressed container file, then the viewer needs to know the file type of the container so that it can extract the source file.

 There are various ways that a viewer might obtain file type information.
-In the SARIF format, the mimeType property of the artifact object provides this information.
-In the absence of the mimeType property, a viewer can fall back to examining the filename extension, for example “.zip”.
-It is recommended that the analysis tool provide the mimeType property (which it must know, because it was able to interpret the artifact in which it detected the result), rather than forcing the viewer to rely on a file name extension.
+In the SARIF format, the mimeType (§3.23.7) and sourceLanguage (§3.23.10) properties of the artifact object (§3.23) provides this information.
+In the absence of these properties, a viewer can fall back to examining the filename extension, for example “.c”.

-(Informative) Production of SARIF by converters
+(Normative) Production of SARIF by converters

 There are two broad categories of tools that can produce output in the SARIF format.
 Analysis tools produce SARIF as a result of performing a scan on a set of analysis targets.
 Converters translate existing data from a non-SARIF format into the SARIF format.
 That data might come from an analysis tool that produces output in a non-SARIF format, from a bug database, or from any other source.

-Converters should populate those elements of the SARIF format for which a direct equivalent exists in the input data.
+A converter SHOULD populate those elements of the SARIF format for which a direct equivalent exists in the input data.

-If the input data includes information for which there is no SARIF equivalent, converters may use it to populate the various property bags and tag lists defined by the SARIF format, or they may simply omit it from the output.
-When populating a property bag with such information, converters should use a property name that matches the name of that piece of information in the native tool format, even if that name does not conform to the camelCase convention used in the rest of this specification.
-This makes it easier to match these properties with the source data in the native tool format.
+If the input data includes information for which there is no SARIF equivalent, a converter MAY use it to populate the various property bags (§3.8) and tag lists (§3.8.2) defined by the SARIF format, or they MAY simply omit it from the output.
+When populating a property bag with such information, a converter SHOULD use a property name that matches the name of that piece of information in the native tool format, even if that name does not conform to the camelCase convention used in the rest of this specification.

-NOTE: The converter must replace any characters that cannot occur in a JSON string with the appropriate escape sequence.
+NOTE: This makes it easier to match these properties with the source data in the native tool format.

-If the input data does not include an equivalent for any SARIF element, the converter should not attempt to synthesize that element.
-For example, a converter should not attempt to heuristically extract a rule id from the text of an unstructured error message.
+When serializing SARIF as JSON, a converter SHALL replace any characters in string-valued properties that cannot occur in a JSON string with the appropriate escape sequence as defined by JSON [RFC8259].

-If a converter were to synthesize values, it would potentially introduce additional complexity in the implementation of SARIF viewers.
-The reason is that the viewer itself might examine the analysis tool and its version in the tool object, and attempt to synthesize missing elements.
+If the input data does not include an equivalent for any SARIF element, a converter MAY attempt to synthesize that element.
+(For example, a converter might heuristically extract a rule id from the text of an unstructured error message.)

-Now suppose a converter made a bad choice in synthesizing a missing element, and then fixed the problem in an update.
-As a result, two log files claiming to have been produced by the same version of the same analysis tools might have different elements filled in, or the same elements filled in differently.
-For that matter, two different converters might make different choices in how to synthesize missing elements.
-As a result, the viewer would have to take into account both the analysis tool (and its version) and the converter (and its version) in deciding how to synthesize any remaining elements.
+Since each converter might synthesize SARIF elements differently (notably the rule id; see §3.25.5), a SARIF consumer SHOULD NOT attempt to combine results produced by different converters for the same tool.

-By design, to avoid this added complexity, the SARIF standard does not define an element to hold the converter version.
-This, together with the guidance that converter implementers should not attempt to synthesize missing elements, allows viewer implementers to assume that all files from the same version of the same tool are identical in structure.
+A converter SHOULD populate its own semantic version [SEMVER] property theRun.conversion.tool.driver.semanticVersion (§3.18.8).
+If it does, and if a subsequent version of the converter synthesizes SARIF elements in a sematically incompatible way, it SHALL increment the major version component of its semantic version.

-This general guidance is embodied in various sections of the specification.
-For example:
+Notwithstanding this general guidance recommending that a converter synthesize SARIF elements where possible: